GeekHaven/Campus_Store_Frontend/README.md

 # Campus Store

-Frontend of e-commercial site for IIIT-Allahabd.
+Frontend of e-commercial site for IIIT-Allahabad.

 ## Frameworks used
 - React